Back to news

 Memory and Context

-CrewAI ships with a memory system so agents can share what they know across tasks (CrewAI docs, Memory).
+CrewAI ships with a memory system so agents can share what they know across tasks (CrewAI docs, Memory (opens in a new tab)).
 Short-term memory holds recent interactions.
 Long-term memory keeps important facts.
 Entity memory tracks the people, places, and concepts that come up across conversations.

 Memory matters more in multi-agent work than people expect.
 Without shared context, agents work blind to each other, each one solving its slice in isolation.
 CrewAI's memory means what one agent figures out is available to the rest of the crew.